cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-08/241108_Skeuomorphism.md

 In 2007, Apple shook the world by announcing their take on the mobile phone.
 The iPhone had a distinct industrial style; it looked simple, minimalist and fancy compared to other mobiles at the same time.
 It brought a distinctive design that was about to inspire many other companies for the years to come.

 ### Visuals
-Based on MacOS X, iOS (initially known as iPhoneOS) used lots of design cues from its desktop counterpart, all while having its own aesthetic and user experience.
+Based on MacOS X, iOS (initially known as iPhoneOS) inherited lots of design cues from its desktop counterpart, all while having its own aesthetic and user experience.
 The iPhone was the first device that embraced many skeuomorphic principles in its user interface.
 The GUI used a grid of 4 by 4 icons to display apps on the home screen.
 Swiping left or right revealed the next page of installed apps.

 Apps looked sharp and kind of out of this world, but at the same time replicating real-world elements.
 The giant display made it so that the GUI stands for itself.
 The homescreen layout with apps on a grid was something really new.
 With each icon having a detailed symbolization of its functionality.
 When opening apps, they literally open by scaling up its icon, something that other mobile phones didn't do and user no transitions because of how software and hardware heavy they were.